 (4 courses) 12 Credits

-Four (4) additional courses (12 credits) in APPROVED courses numbered 300 or above, one of which must be 400 or above.
+Four (4) additional courses (12 credits) in APPROVED courses numbered 300 or above.

 - two courses that focus on traditional issues of state security, taken from Course List A